Cloud-Temple/terraform-provider-cloudtemple/docs/resources/compute_iaas_opensource_virtual_machine.md

 ### Required

 - `cpu` (Number) The number of virtual CPUs.
 Note: Changing this value for a running VM will cause it to be powered off and back on.
-- `memory` (Number) The amount of memory in MB.
+- `memory` (Number) The amount of memory in Bytes.
 Note: Changing this value for a running VM will cause it to be powered off and back on.
 - `name` (String) The name of the virtual machine.
 - `template_id` (String) The template identifier.